INTRO

 Ethical Considerations in Cross-Border Teletherapy

-Even when something is legally allowed, ethical responsibility still matters a lot in cross-border care.
+Even when legally permitted, ethical responsibility remains central in cross-border care.

 Clinical Risks in International Teletherapy